samuelsycamore/nextjs-tech-career-blog/posts/lyonscape.md

   ## Project Overview:

-  Build new website for local business to bring company's online presence up to date with modern standards.
+  New website for local landscaping business, bringing the company's online presence up to date with modern standards for style, accessibility, and SEO.

   ## Built With:

   * Bootstrap
   * jQuery

-  ## Details:

-  Coming soon.